Papatheodorou-Group/BENGAL/README.md

 #### Pull the code for BENGAL
 `git clone git@github.com:Functional-Genomics/CrossSpeciesIntegration.git`
-#### If nextflow is not installed, install nextflow, [go to nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html)
-#### If singularity is not installed, install singularity, [go to singularity documentation](https://singularity-tutorial.github.io/01-installation/)
+#### If nextflow or singularity is not installed in your cluster, install them, [go to nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html), [go to singularity documentation](https://singularity-tutorial.github.io/01-installation/)

 ## Inputs:
-A tab-seperated metadata file mapping species to the paths of raw count AnnData objects, in the form of .h5ad files.
+The nextflow script takes one input file: a tab-seperated metadata file mapping species to the paths of raw count AnnData objects, in the form of .h5ad files.
 See example: `example_metadata_nf.tsv`.

 #### Input Requirements: